rythin-sr/gamepadviewer_custom/README.md

-# gamepadviewer_purple
+# gamepadviewer_custom

-A custom purple skin for the ps4 controller in [gamepadviewer](http://gamepadviewer.com/) by mrmcpowned.
+A collection of cutsom skins for the ps4 controller in [gamepadviewer](http://gamepadviewer.com/) by mrmcpowned.

 To use, copy the contents of `style.css` and paste in the `Custom CSS` field under Browser in OBS.
 This skin will only work with the standard, black skin for the PS4 controller.